When you are looking to borrow money, there are two key things to be aware of.

 Personal loans are generally unsecured loans.

-Personal loans: You can apply for a personal loan from a bank, credit union or online lender.
-Depending on the terms, you can use a personal loan for a variety of purposes, such as paying for a home renovation or consolidating credit card debt.
+Personal loans: You can apply for a personal loan from a bank, credit union or online lender like Marcus, which has a personal loan offering.
+Depending on the terms, you can use a personal loan for a variety of purposes, for example, you can use a Marcus loan to pay for a home renovation or consolidating credit card debt.

 A secured loan requires you to put up items you own, such as your car or home, to qualify for the loan.
 These assets, known as collateral, can be seized by your lender if you default on your loan.
 Collateral provides protection to a lender because, in the event that you fail to pay back the loan, the lender may collect and sell the collateral used to secure the loan.